Jim Brough: Rugby union

 Brough was working in the fishing industry and his main interest was sailing model yachts until, aged 17, he joined some other young men in forming a rugby union club.
 This short-lived club, set up by friends who could not get a game with Silloth RUFC, gave him an interest in the sport and he soon found himself playing for the Silloth club itself.
 By the age of 19, he was playing rugby union for the county team of Cumberland, and by age 21 he had played for England (RU).
 His Test début was in January 1925 against New Zealand at Twickenham Stadium, South London.
 Two weeks later, he appeared against Wales.

 Various rugby league sides were now taking note of Brough's ability, including Barrow, Huddersfield, Hull FC, Swinton and Warrington.
 Despite being offered as much as £350 to join the league ranks, Brough chose instead to sign with association football club Liverpool as an amateur association footballer.
 He then discovered that he was unlikely to supplant Liverpool's incumbent goalkeeper, Elisha Scott, and when rugby league club Leeds offered him a signing-on fee in excess of £600, he joined the ranks of professional rugby league footballers.

 Rugby league

-Brough made his rugby league début for Leeds against York at Headingley Rugby Stadium, Leeds on Wednesday 2 September 1925.
+Brough made his rugby league début for Leeds against York at Headingley, Leeds on Wednesday 2 September 1925.